ziqinyeow/Depression-ML-Problem/README.md

 ## Notebook 8 - [Link](./Notebook%208.ipynb) <img src="https://img.shields.io/badge/PyTorch-EE4C2C?style=for-the-badge&logo=PyTorch&logoColor=white">

 Unsupervised representational text generation problem - Approximately 100 rows of texts were collected from multiple [data source](./data/Notebook%208%20Data/README.md).
-Fine tune a pretrained Distilled GPT2 model from HuggingFace.
+Fine-tune a pretrained Distilled GPT2 model from HuggingFace.

 This model is a fine-tuned version of distilgpt2.
 It achieves the following results on the evaluation set:

 Loss: 3.3740

 This model couldn't be exported after several trials.
-So we devided to train a model pipeline to be able to generate 1000 suggestions and saved to a csv file.
+So we decided to train a model pipeline to be able to generate 1000 suggestions and save them to a CSV file.

 Generated Suggestions: [See Generated Text](./data/Notebook%208%20Data/generated_suggestions.csv)

-Model was pushed to [HuggingFace Hub](https://huggingface.co/ziq/depression_suggestion)
+The model was pushed to [HuggingFace Hub](https://huggingface.co/ziq/depression_suggestion)

 Data source: [GitHub](./data/Notebook%208%20Data/README.md)